swademcm/EmojiSplitter/README.md

 # Emoji Splitter
-Split up a word into multiple, smaller emojis for Discord, Telegram, &amp; Slack 🚀
+Split up a longer image into multiple, smaller emojis for Discord, Telegram, &amp; Slack 🚀

 # How To Use
 1. Add a PNG file with a height of 100px and a width that is a multiple of 100 into the same folder as main.py